• Skip to primary navigation

 Instructions

-• Cut slits into the layer of fat that surrounds your pork loin.
-No need to cut slits into the non-fat portion.
+• First make small slits into the layer of fat that surrounds the pork loin to prevent it from curling when it fries.
+No need to cut slits into the non-fat portion.ย

 • If your loins are thicker than 1 cm, tenderize with a meat mallet or with the back and side of your knife.